INTRODUCTION TO CAUSAL INFERENCE COURSE

 COURSE CONTENT

-• Introduction to collider bias and selection bias, including Berkon’s paradox, the birthweight paradox, and outcome truncation bias
+- Introduction to collider bias and selection bias, including Berkon’s paradox, and the birthweight paradox

 FURTHER DETAILS